- ABOUT US

 - CONTACT US

-The Center for Sustainable Tourism functions under the leadership of Director Dr. Patrick Long.
-Dr. Huili Hao, Research Associate,provides direction for the Center's applied and academic research activities.
+The Sustainable Tourism division functions under the leadership of Director Dr. Patrick Long.
+Dr. Huili Hao, Research Associate,provides direction for the division's applied and academic research activities.
 Dr. Jason Oliver, Associate Professor in the Department of Marketing and Supply Chain Management, serves as Graduate Program Director for the interdisciplinary Master of Science in Sustainable Tourism.
 The Center's outreach and engagement efforts are led by Alex Naar, Director of Sustainable Tourism Outreach.
-Dr. Carol Kline, Assistant Professor, is the Center's first joint faculty hire in partnership with the Department of Recreation and Leisure Studies and focuses her research on a range of rural and sustainable tourism topics.
+Dr. Carol Kline, Assistant Professor, is the division's first joint faculty hire in partnership with the Department of Recreation and Leisure Studies and focuses her research on a range of rural and sustainable tourism topics.

 Dr. Patrick Long, Director

 Pat brings to the Center extensive experience in grappling with the competing requirements of regional development and resource conservation.
 He comes to ECU from the Leeds School of Business, University of Colorado at Boulder, where he established the nation's first sustainable tourism center.
 Long holds tenure in ECU's College of Business and applies a much-practiced interdisciplinary approach in guiding the development of a new MS degree offering in Sustainable Tourism, as well as directing the Center's plans for multi-campus partnerships.
 He served for a number of years as Chairman of the Board of Directors of the National Rural Tourism Foundation as well as President/CEO of that organization.
 His scholarly publications have appeared in Annals of Tourism, the Journal of Travel Research, the Journal of Sustainable Tourism, the Journal of Business Research and Tourism Management, among others.